dragonflydb/documentation/docs/about/about.md

 ![A graph comparing performance of Redis vs. Drafgonfly](/img/comparison.png)

-Visit the [getting started section](/getting-started) to explore deployment options and try Dragofly yourself.
+Visit the [getting started section](/getting-started) to explore deployment options and try Dragonfly yourself.